francescoagati/llm_conversation/README.md

 ## Output Format

 When saving conversations, the output file includes:
-- Configuration details for both agents
+- Configuration details for all agents
 - Complete conversation history with agent names and messages

 ## Contributing